metasfresh/metasfresh-documentation/_webui_collection/EN/link_dunning_type_to_partner.md

 1. Open the [advanced edit menu](ViewModes) from the [actions menu](StartAction).
  >**Note:** Use shortcut `Alt` + `E` / `⌥ alt` + `E`.

-1. Scroll down to the field **Dunning** and select the desired dunning type.
+1. Scroll down to the field **Dunning** and pick the desired dunning type.
 1. Click "Done" to apply the changes and close the advanced edit menu.

 ### Example